lemuria-wchen/DialogVED/README.md

 - [DialogVED-VAE-Large](https://drive.google.com/file/d/1GLMrNAc2YEPJ-eiRcbFHGP0XGzAwKikM/view?usp=sharing)
 - [DialogVED-Seq2Seq](https://drive.google.com/file/d/1xiRMBPeaIUvKFbnKrf7etXPVyU1C1x56/view?usp=sharing)

 **Note**: DialogVED-VAE-Standard has a size of latent size 32, where DialogVED-VAE-Large has a size of latent size 64.
-DialogVED-Seq2Seq has not latent variable, it's a pure seq2seq model with the same training setting like DialogVED.
+DialogVED-Seq2Seq has no latent variable, it's a pure seq2seq model with the same training setting like DialogVED.
 It may perform better in scenarios where diversity of responses is less important.

 ### Fine-tuning